Nevenall/ghosting-the-edge/manuscript.md

 Cybereyes and ears are fairly similar mechanically, the initial upgrade gives you a bonus to notice and one extra capability.
 An additional stunt gives you two extra capabilities.
 You can treat these capabilities as aspects if you find that appropriate or they can just be game details.

-**Cybereyes 1 ¤** – +1 to Notice for sight based O and one extra capability. **Cybereyes 2 ¤ –** Add two extra capabilities.
+**Cybereyes 1 ¤**—+1 to Notice for sight based O and one extra capability. **Cybereyes 2 ¤ –** Add two extra capabilities.
 For a total of 3.

-> **Recorder** – Anything you see is recorded as video.
+> **Recorder**—Anything you see is recorded as video.
 You can mentally control playback and brain dive the video if you have an Interface.
 >
-> **Thermographic** – You can see heat, which makes most ordinary attempts to hide from you futile.
+> **Thermographic**—You can see heat, which makes most ordinary attempts to hide from you futile.
 >
-> **Nightvision** – These cybereyes amplify existing light.
+> **Nightvision**—These cybereyes amplify existing light.
 You can see normally even in very low light, but not complete darkness.
 You may also experience overload when the compensators are unable to deal with a sudden bright light.
 >
-> **Telescopic** – Take a much closer look at something interesting.
+> **Telescopic**—Take a much closer look at something interesting.
 Trade your peripheral vision for it though so be careful.

-**Cyberears 1 ¤** – +1 to Notice for hearing based O and one extra capability.
+**Cyberears 1 ¤**—+1 to Notice for hearing based O and one extra capability.

-**Cyberears 2 ¤** – Add two extra capabilities.
+**Cyberears 2 ¤**—Add two extra capabilities.
 For a total of 3.

-> **Recorder** – Record what you hear.
+> **Recorder**—Record what you hear.
 >
-> **Encrypted Radio** – On occasion it's useful to have a communication channel that doesn't route through the Net, or your wireless interface.
+> **Encrypted Radio**—On occasion it's useful to have a communication channel that doesn't route through the Net, or your wireless interface.
 Not everyone thinks to bring equipment to eavesdrop on old fashioned radio signals.
 >
-> **Amplification and Isolation** – You can focus in on a particular sound source.
+> **Amplification and Isolation**—You can focus in on a particular sound source.
 Like maybe a conversation?
 Doing so will filter out all the sounds, except what you focus on.

 #### Physical Enhancements

 Any number of other physical upgrades are possible from vat muscles, to extra hearts and livers, to extendable rollerblades in your feet.

-**Skin and Bone Lacing 1 ¤** – Inside and out you are reinforced.
+**Skin and Bone Lacing 1 ¤**—Inside and out you are reinforced.
 Your skin is harder to pierce, your bones harder to break.
 Add an extra physical stress box.

-**Muscle Grafts 1 ¤** – Why go to the gym when you can get vat grown bio enhanced muscle implants?
+**Muscle Grafts 1 ¤**—Why go to the gym when you can get vat grown bio enhanced muscle implants?
 Packs a punch and looks great under a tee-shirt. +2 for lifting, jumping, and any sheer muscle based actions.

 #### Defenses